smaxwellstewart/smaxwellstewart.com/plugins/web/articles/Re-Names-and-Diversity.md

 This advert was banned after it's debut on ITV.
 It quickly received over 300 complaints, having aired all over mainland europe without a peep of complaint.
 Was it is surprising though?
 She didn't even seem to be thinking about the Queen as she brazenly soaped her breasts.
 Golly gosh.

 Thankfully all that happened in 1990, when I was about 2.
-The main memory of I have of shocking nipples growing up, was of their pogniantly blasphemous appearence in The Life of Brian.
+The main memory I have of shocking nipples growing up, was of their pogniantly blasphemous appearence in The Life of Brian.
 Despite this film coming out before I born, Monty Python's epic continued to liberated me and many people in England, from the country's old fashioned oppresive dogma of sex, blasphemy and how 'proper' girls and boys should behave.

 Out in cyber-space, there are new 21st century debates to be had on the appropriateness of nipples.